tgross/blog.0x74696d.com/src/content/posts/2017-02-20-be-careful-what-you-benchmark.md

 ok      _/go/snowflake       6.228s
 ```

 And here I run it on a Triton `g4-highcpu-4G`.
-Note that in this case we're running on a bare metal container where we can see all cores of the underlying host but the process is only scheduled time across those processor according to the [Fair Share Scheduler (FSS)](https://wiki.smartos.org/display/DOC/Managing+CPU+Cycles+in+a+Zone).
-This instance has a rough equivalent of the same 4 vCPU that the AWS instance has, albeit on slightly slower processors, but at half the price.
+Note that in this case we're running on a bare metal container where we can see all cores of the underlying host but the process is only scheduled time across those processors according to the [Fair Share Scheduler (FSS)](https://wiki.smartos.org/display/DOC/Managing+CPU+Cycles+in+a+Zone).
+This instance has CPU shares very roughly equivalent to the same 4 vCPU that the AWS instance has, albeit on slightly slower processors and at half the price.
 This benchmark is also *pure* CPU which means that Triton's profound I/O advantages in avoiding hardware virtualization don't come into play at all!
+So don't try to directly compare the "marketing number" of 4 vCPU.

 ```
 $ nproc